 2.3 Population Data

 The marine juvenile abundance predicted by the IPM (Nt,s=j) was fit to a juvenile fall Chum salmon abundance index estimated from data collected by surface trawl surveys conducted in the Northern and Southeastern Bering Sea (NBS, SEBS) (Figure 1).
 These data come from a collaborative survey run by the NOAA Alaska Fishery Science Center and Alaska Department of Fish and Game (ADF&G) to better understand the Bering Sea ecosystem (Murphy et al. 2021).
 The survey uses surface trawl gear to sample juvenile salmon at stations across both Bering Sea regions (Figure 1).
-The survey is conducted annually in the Northern Bering Sea, and biennially in the southeastern Bering Sea, between August and September and encounters juvenile Chum salmon at the end of the first summer at sea before they migrate to the Gulf of Alaska/Eastern Aleutians for their first winter.
+The survey is conducted annually in the Northern Bering Sea and biennially in the southeastern Bering Sea, between August and September, and encounters juvenile Chum salmon at the end of the first summer at sea before they migrate to the Gulf of Alaska/Eastern Aleutians for their first winter.
 Chum salmon caught in this survey are allocated to five genetic reporting groups, including Yukon River fall Chum, using a spatial mixed stock analysis (MSA) (Murphy et al. 2021).
 To account for spatial and temporal variability in survey coverage, a vector autoregressive spatial temporal (VAST) model (Thorson 2019) was fit to station-specific abundance per unit area swept and used to estimate the relative abundance of juvenile Yukon River fall Chum salmon (Cunningham et al., personal communication 2025).
 To translate the juvenile abundances estimated by the IPM to the scale of the observed juvenile abundance, we estimated a catchability constant q for the juvenile survey.
 We fit the IPM to the juvenile abundance index, Jt, ranging from brood years 2002 to 2021.
 To incorporate known error in juvenile abundance from the Bering Sea survey within the model fitting process, we fixed the observation error standard deviation σj at the average (across years) annual observation error standard deviations for the index.

 ln⁡(Jt)~ Normal(ln(q* Nt,s=j ), σj) Eq.
 4.11